 - Where will I be taken after my surgery is complete?

 - What medication will I be given or prescribed after surgery?

 - Will I have dressings/bandages after surgery, and when will they be removed?

 - When can I resume normal activity and exercise?

 - When do I return for follow-up care?

-- Blepharoplasty: Eyelid surgery to improve the appearance of upper eyelids, lower eyelids or both.
+- Blepharoplasty: Also known as eyelid surgery, a procedure to improve the appearance of the upper eyelids, lower eyelids or both.